-Disclaimer: there are those who have not been vaccinated because of medical conditions and for other legitimate reasons.
-I have discussed my own reluctance to be vaccinated early on and admitted my own ignorance and arrogance.
-At this point, I do not believe there is any biblical argument that can be made by “christians” against masks.
-Likewise, I do not believe there is any biblical argument that can be made against vaccinations unless there are real extenuating circumstances.
+Disclaimer: I realize that there are those who have not been vaccinated because of medical conditions and for other legitimate reasons.
+I have discussed my own reluctance to be vaccinated and I have also admitted my own ignorance and arrogance.
+At this point and Christianly speaking, I do not believe there is any biblical argument that can be made by “christians” against masks.
+Likewise, I do not believe there is any biblical argument that can be made against vaccinations, unless there are real legitimate extenuating medical circumstances.

-Obviously…when you have clear examples of how christians lived in the first century but you do not see “christians” living the same way now. then things can get confusing rather quickly.
+Obviously…when you have clear examples of how christians lived in the first century but you do not see “christians” living the same way now as they did under the direct guidance of the apostles, then things can get confusing rather quickly.
 Yet, if we can agree for the sake of this post to define christians by what christian’s believe and not how they live, then we might be able to get somewhere.
 Although, I am not sure how far we will get since there seems to be quite an assortment of “christian” beliefs.
-But to make this as simple as possible and to write to christians, I would like to define “christians” as first and foremost believers in Jesus Christ.
+But…to make this as simple as possible and to write to christians, I would like to define “christians” as first and foremost believers in Jesus Christ.
 More specifically, as believers in Jesus Christ’s life, death and resurrection as recorded in The Bible.

-In addition to believing in Jesus Christ, I believe it is most natural that “christians” would believe “For God so loved the cosmos as to give the Son, the only one, so that everyone having faith in him might not perish, but have the life of the Age.”
+In addition to believing in Jesus Christ, it seems most natural that “christians” would believe “For God so loved the cosmos as to give the Son, the only one, so that everyone having faith in him might not perish, but have the life of the Age.”
 John 3:16

 The New Testament tells us that God sent his son (Jesus) on a divine rescue mission and Jesus is the God-man who lived on earth and called mankind to himself: “Come to me, all who toil and are burdened, and I shall give you rest.
 Take my yoke upon yourselves and learn from me, because I am gentle and accommodating in heart, and you will find rest for your souls; For my yoke is mild and my burden light.”
 The Gospel of Matthew 11